Approaches to Managing Evidence as Criteria for Selecting Arbitrators

 If both parties appoint counsel from the same country, it becomes easy to agree on arbitrators who are also from the same country.
 When all counsel and arbitrators are from the same country, the procedural consensus (for lack of a better term) will revolve around the domestic practices associated with national arbitration or court litigation.
 Once the counsel and tribunal are appointed from the same country, parties may not be able to escape the domestication of their dispute even if they are from distant countries and have agreed to resolve their dispute under international arbitration rules.

 In cross-examining witnesses, the parties’ counsel may feel compelled to ensure the tribunal has excluded the applicability of the principles of cross-examination laid out in the English case of Browne v.
 Dunn.
-This case ‘basically entails that a cross examiner cannot rely on evidence that is contradictory to the testimony of the witness without putting the evidence to the witness in order to allow them to attempt to justify the contradiction’.
+This case states that where a party intends to lead with evidence that will contradict or challenge the evidence of an opponent’s witness, it must put that evidence to the witness in cross-examination.
 The application of the rule of Browne v.
 Dunn in an international arbitration may lead counsel to challenge each witness on every point raised in their witness statements, for fear of the award being subject to challenge.

 Although ‘domesticating’ an international arbitration will often be an unintended consequence of counsel and arbitrator selection by both sides in an international dispute, it can also be intentional, for strategic reasons, where one or both parties may feel they are more likely to prevail if the proceedings are conducted along the lines of domestic traditions.